 It is against the law to discriminate against someone because of their:

 Consideration is also given to communities or seldom heard groups who don’t always access NHS services.
 This could include homeless people, Asylum Seekers or communities within areas of deprivation.
 Health inequalities don’t always reside in areas of deprivation for example rural areas, where isolation can be linked to mental illness.

-The 2010 Equality Acts, Public Sector Equality Duty (PSED) is set out in section 149 of the Act.
-In summary, those subject to the general equality duty must have due regard (consideration) to the 3 Aims of the General Equality Duty:
+The 2010 Equality Act, Public Sector Equality Duty (PSED) is set out in section 149 of the Act.
+In summary, those who are subject to the (PSED) must give due consideration to its 3 key aims:

 - Eliminate unlawful discrimination, harassment and victimisation

 - Advance equality of opportunity between different groups

 The Equality Acts Public Sector Equality Duty contains specific duties.
 Staffordshire and Stoke on Trent CCG’s are organisations that are subject to these duties and must: